dereuromark/cakephp-tinyauth/docs/Authentication.md

 Once you move such a code based rule into the INI file, you can safely remove those lines of code in your controller :)

 ### allow() vs deny()
-Since 1.11.0 you can also mix it with deny() calls.
+Since 1.11.0 you can also mix it with `deny()` calls.
 From how the AuthComponent works, all allow() calls need be done before calling deny().
 As such TinyAuth injects its list now before `Controller::beforeFilter()` gets called.

+Note: It is also advised to move away from these controller calls.

 ## Caching